Amaaaaaaaaaaan/TalkTuah/README.md

 To start:

 ### Client
-        - npm install (in the react-client folder)
+        - npm install (run this command in integrated terminal by right clicking on react-client folder in VS-CODE)
-        - npm start
+        - npm start (run this to start the project on the local-host)

 ### Server
-        - mvn spring-boot:run (in the spring-ws-server)
+        - mvn spring-boot:run (in the spring-ws-server integrated termoinal in vs code)